 - Written individual report on own research process - Multiple Choice Questions (MCQ)

 Recommended reading is listed in Canvas and available from the start of the module.

 Module 3 (2102).
-Theory and practice of scientific communication (1.5hp/credits)
+Scientific communication in theory and practice (1.5hp/credits) Contents and format